jmar777/jquery.jade.js/README.md

 ## Getting Started

-Some simple examples of using jade for jQuery are provided below.
+Some simple examples of using Jade for jQuery are provided below.
 Please note that some working example pages are also provided in `/examples`.

 ### Basic Usage